SpeysideHEP/spey/docs/new_plugin.rst

 :class:`~spey.BackendBase` documentation by clicking on them.)

-* :func:`~spey.BackendBase.is_alive`: This function returns a boolean indicating that the statistical model has at least one signal bin with non-zero yield.
+* :func:`~spey.BackendBase.is_alive`: This function returns a boolean indicating that the statistical model has at least one signal bin with a non-zero yield.

 * :func:`~spey.BackendBase.config`: This function returns :class:`~spey.base.model_config.ModelConfig` class
-  which includes certain information about the model structure such as index of the parameter of interest within the parameter list (:attr:`~spey.base.model_config.ModelConfig.poi_index`), minimum value parameter of interest can take (:attr:`~spey.base.model_config.ModelConfig.minimum_poi`), suggested initialisation parameters for the optimiser (:attr:`~spey.base.model_config.ModelConfig.suggested_init`) and suggested bounds for the parameters (:attr:`~spey.base.model_config.ModelConfig.suggested_bounds`).
-If ``allow_negative_signal=True`` the lower bound of POI is expected to be zero, if ``False`` :attr:`~spey.base.model_config.ModelConfig.minimum_poi`. ``poi_upper_bound`` is used to enforce an upper bound on POI.
+  which includes certain information about the model structure, such as the index of the parameter of interest within the parameter list (:attr:`~spey.base.model_config.ModelConfig.poi_index`), minimum value parameter of interest can take (:attr:`~spey.base.model_config.ModelConfig.minimum_poi`), suggested initialisation parameters for the optimiser (:attr:`~spey.base.model_config.ModelConfig.suggested_init`) and suggested bounds for the parameters (:attr:`~spey.base.model_config.ModelConfig.suggested_bounds`).
+If ``allow_negative_signal=True`` the lower bound of POI is expected to be zero; if ``False`` :attr:`~spey.base.model_config.ModelConfig.minimum_poi`. ``poi_upper_bound`` is used to enforce an upper bound on POI.

   .. note::

-    suggested bounds and initialisation values should return a list with a length of number of nuissance parameters and parameter of interest.
+    Suggested bounds and initialisation values should return a list with a length of the number of nuisance parameters and parameters of interest.
 Initialisation values should be a type of ``List[float, ...]`` and bounds should have the type of ``List[Tuple[float, float], ...]``.

-* :func:`~spey.BackendBase.get_logpdf_func`: This function returns a function that takes a NumPy array as an input which indicates the fit parameters (nuisance, :math:`\theta`, and POI, :math:`\mu`) and returns the value of natural logarithm of the likelihood function, :math:`\log\mathcal{L}(\mu, \theta)`.
-The input ``expected`` defines which data to be used in the absence of ``data`` input i.e. if ``expected=spey.ExpectationType.observed`` yields of observed data should be used to compute the likelihood but if ``expected=spey.ExpectationType.apriori`` background yields should be used.
+* :func:`~spey.BackendBase.get_logpdf_func`: This function returns a function that takes a NumPy array as an input which indicates the fit parameters (nuisance, :math:`\theta`, and POI, :math:`\mu`) and returns the value of the natural logarithm of the likelihood function, :math:`\log\mathcal{L}(\mu, \theta)`.
+The input ``expected`` defines which data to be used in the absence of ``data`` input, i.e. if ``expected=spey.ExpectationType.observed`` yields of observed data should be used to compute the likelihood, but if ``expected=spey.ExpectationType.apriori`` background yields should be used.
 This ensures the difference between prefit and postfit likelihoods.
-If ``data`` is provided, it is it is overwritten, this is for the case where Asimov data is in use.
+If ``data`` is provided, it is overwritten; this is for the case where Asimov data is in use.

 * :func:`~spey.BackendBase.expected_data` (optional): This function is crutial for **asymptotic** hypothesis testing.
-  This function is used to generate expected value of the data with the given fit parameters i.e. :math:`\theta` and :math:`\mu`.
+  This function is used to generate the expected value of the data with the given fit parameters, i.e. :math:`\theta` and :math:`\mu`.
 If this function does not exist, exclusion limits can still be computed using ``chi_square`` calculator. see :func:`~spey.base.hypotest_base.HypothesisTestingBase.exclusion_confidence_level`.